Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Introduction

-The aim of this article is to look for the $^8$Be anomaly at the VNU University of Science (HUS) with a two-arm electron-positron spectrometer specifically designed, and built for this purpose.
+At the VNU University of Science (HUS), we have a 5SDH-2 Pelletron accelerator, a 1.7 MV tandem electrostatic type.
+It can provide a proton beam with energy from 0.35 to 3.4 MeV or 0.7-5.1 MeV for the alpha beam.
+The accelerator was installed and operated in 2011~\cite{ng11}, and some initial work for the research in nuclear reaction cross-sections has been done~\cite{cu19}.
+This article aims to look for the 8Be anomaly at the VNU University of Science (HUS) with a two-arm electron-positron spectrometer specifically designed and built for this purpose.